Senior Resources » 10 Part-Time Job Ideas for Boomers

 Do you love the written word?
 Or do you have a particular skill set, like baking or crocheting, that you’d like to share with the world?
 Turn your passion into profit by starting your own blog!
 If the thought of being responsible for a blog of your own is too daunting, no worries.
 There are quite a few websites that are seeking guest blog contributors.
 Don’t be afraid to pitch your ideas and get your work out there.

-7. Retail worker.
+7. Retail worker

 Fast-paced retail work isn’t for everyone, but if you’re a born salesman with natural charisma, you’re practically made for this field!
 Retail work relies on excellent customer service and conflict resolution skills.
-Jobs range from cashier to visual merchandiser to inventory control specialists.
+Jobs range from cashier to visual merchandiser to inventory control specialist.

 Related: 6 Ways Boomers Can Defeat Burnout

-8. Greeter.
+8. Greeter

-9. Temporary office worker.
+9. Temporary office worker

 Picture this.
 A coffee pot gurgling to life first thing in the morning.
 The tap-tap-tap of a colleague pecking away on their keyboard.
 Muffled conversations, punctuated by the occasional laugh.
 A cozy cubicle, filled with office supplies, pictures, and a few mementos that make it a home away from home.
 Sound good to you?
 Then contact a temp agency immediately!
 Temp agencies exist to connect workers to businesses.
-So, if you’re on the market for a part-time office job, start there first.
+So, if you’re in the market for a part-time office job, start there first.
 Who knows?
 Your temporary position may even become permanent!

 Advertisement.

-10. Dog walker.
+10. Dog walker

 Looking for more?